Adam Richards: Nissan Cefiro A31

-Adam started in the D1NZ series using a modified Nissan Cefiro with camouflage coloured paint by Steven Sole Customs.
+Richards started in the D1NZ series using a modified Nissan Cefiro with camouflage coloured paint by Steven Sole Customs.
 Not Stickers.
 He swapped the standard engine with a RB26DET from a Nissan Skyline GT-R to increase the power output.
 This helped him to get a spot on the podium in four out of the six rounds of 2005.
-Adam stopped using this car competitively after the first round of D1NZ 2006, making way for a sponsored Nissan Silvia.
+Richards stopped using this car competitively after the first round of D1NZ 2006, making way for a sponsored Nissan Silvia.

 The Cefiro made a return in round 3 of Drift Revolution 2007, sporting a new exterior design.

-After a few competitions in New Zealand the car was shipped to America to compete in the D1 All stars.
+After a few competitions in New Zealand, the car was shipped to America to compete in the D1 All stars.
 He is currently competing in the European Drift Championship with the car.

 Nissan Silvia S15 (HKS)

-After winning the 2005 championship, Adam approached with new sponsors HKS and Dodson's, built a new car for the upcoming 2006 season.
+After winning the 2005 championship, Richards approached with new sponsors HKS and Dodson's, built a new car for the upcoming 2006 season.
 Starting from a ground up rebuild, primarily with HKS parts, the total build cost was roughly $150,000 (NZ).
 He competed with this car throughout 2006 and 2007, although struggled, finishing eighth in the 2006 season.